• Skip to primary navigation

 Bowls are also great for small nuts or any berries that may stain.

-Once you have your bowls, place them around the board in a random fashion.
+Once you have your bowls, place them around the board randomly.
 The number of bowls will depend on the size of your board.

 2. Meats & Cheeses

 Next, add your meats and cheeses.
-For a prettier presentation, you want to fold the meat in a variety of ways.
+For a prettier presentation, you want to fold the meat in various ways.

 laying prosciutto on cutting board.